Let us start our tutorial with importing the scenario that we will be working with.

 - Fetch the scenario.
 No internet connection is required, since the scenario is supplied with anyLogistix.

 - Import the downloaded scenario.
 The GIS map will appear showing the content of the imported scenario.

 - Explore the connections by clicking the

-and then clicking the Show connections button.
+Show connections button.